emard/esp32blesynscan/README.md

     :W2050000\r -> :W2040000\r

-fix#2: fix is more to prevent sending junk to motor firmware which is easy to crash.
+fix#2: prevents sending junk to motor firmware which is easy to crash.

-Synscan sends some AT command probably for its original SynScan WiFi ESP8266 AT firmware.
+SynScan sends some AT command probably for its original SynScan WiFi ESP8266 AT firmware.
 This AT command should not reach motor firmware so "udpcb()" function rewrites this AT command as ":e1\\r"